-Alert Fire Brigade and tell them location and nature of hazard.

-Wear full body protective clothing with breathing apparatus.

-Prevent, by any means available, spillage from entering drains or water course.

-Use fire fighting procedures suitable for surrounding area.

-Do not approach containers suspected to be hot.

-Cool fire exposed containers with water spray from a protected location.

-Combustible.
+- Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water course - ▶ Use water delivered as a fine spray to control fire and cool adjacent area - Avoid spraying water onto liquid pools - ▶ DO NOT approach containers suspected to be hot

+Fire/Explosion Hazard
-Slight fire hazard when exposed to heat or flame.

-Heating may cause expansion or decomposition leading to violent rupture of containers.

-On combustion, may emit toxic fumes of carbon monoxide (CO).
+- Slight fire hazard when exposed to heat or flame. - Heating may cause expansion or decomposition leading to violent rupture of containers. - On combustion, may emit toxic fumes of carbon monoxide (CO). - ▶ Mists containing combustible materials may be explosive.

-May emit acrid smoke.

-Mists containing combustible materials may be explosive.